 In 1937, he went to Spain to cover the Spanish Civil war.
 He advocated international support for the Popular Front – who were fighting the fascist regime led by Franco.
 He later wrote a book – For Whom the Bell Tolls (1940), which captures the struggles and brutality of the Spanish civil war.
 During the Second World War, he continued to work as a foreign correspondent.
 He was present at the Normandy landings and the liberation of Paris.

-In the 1950s, Hemingway was involved in two plane crashes which left him severely injured and in pain for the rest of his life.
-He was awarded the Pulitzer Prize in 1953, and in October 1954, Hemingway was awarded the Nobel Prize in Literature for:
+In 1954, Hemingway was involved in two plane crashes which left him severely injured and in pain for the rest of his life.
+After the crash, Hemingway was bed-ridden for a couple of years.
+Towards the end of the year, he was awarded the Nobel Prize for Literature (1954).
+His citation for the Nobel Prize was

 “his mastery of the art of narrative, most recently demonstrated in The Old Man and the Sea, and for the influence that he has exerted on contemporary style.”